Your rights when you borrow money

 If you cancel a credit agreement you'll need to return any money given to you in advance under the agreement and pay for goods already installed, such as a kitchen or conservatory.
 If you bought goods on credit and cancel the agreement, you’ll have to pay for them in another way or return them.

 If you've paid a deposit or part-payment for goods or services which you are buying on credit, you should get all of your money back when you cancel.
 However, this does not apply if you arranged your own credit, for example you took out a loan separately to pay for the goods or service.

-If you're having trouble paying back your loan, you should contact your lender, or get free, independent advice from a debt advice agency such as a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you're having trouble paying back your loan, you should contact your lender - or get free, independent advice from a debt advice agency such as your local Citizens Advice.

 If you want to pay off a loan early, under the Consumer Credit Act you should get a rebate of any interest and charges you’ve paid.
 To do this, you need to write to the lender and ask them to give you an early settlement amount for the loan.
 This is the total amount you must pay to clear the loan in full, including any rebate.

 The lender must tell you the amount if you ask and allow you 28 days from when they received your request to pay the amount off in full.
 How much interest you have to pay depends on when you took out the loan and how much of it you have already paid off.

 You don't have to pay off the loan just because you asked for an early settlement figure.
 You can carry on with your usual instalments instead.